 This Ramadan, Egyptians were introduced to the real tragedies of the war on terror in Sinai and the western desert, through the popular show “Al-Ikhtyar” (The Choice).
 The 30-episode series told the story of terrorist groups' formation and the Egyptian army’s efforts to combat them.
 The perfect representation of the war on terror in Sinai brought into focus two important questions that Egyptians have been asking since the beginning of terrorism emergence in Sinai, in 2012.

-The first question wonders about the importance of Sinai Peninsula for terrorist organizations that makes sponsor states of terrorism spend as much money to support terrorist operations, there.
-The second question is about the strategies adopted by the Egyptian military in fighting terrorist groups in Sinai, and why the military cannot evacuate civilians outside Sinai so they can completely eliminate the terrorists in direct war.
+The first question wonders about the importance of the Sinai Peninsula for terrorist organizations that make sponsor states of terrorism spend as much money to support terrorist operations, there.
+The second question is about the strategies adopted by the Egyptian military in fighting terrorist groups in Sinai, and why the military cannot evacuate civilians outside Sinai so they can eliminate the terrorists in direct war.

 As for the second question about the necessity of changing the Egyptian military strategy to combat terrorism in Sinai, the answer may be too complex to detail in one article.
 But, in a nutshell, the Egyptian military has improved its technological capabilities and trained its personnel on guerrilla war tactics.
-This helped Egypt destroy more than 90 per cent of terrorist focal points in Sinai over the past three years.
+This helped Egypt destroy the majority of terrorist focal points in Sinai over the past three years.

 Development is the best strategy to fight terrorism in Sinai.
 The Egyptian state has already started the path towards improving the living conditions in Sinai.
 But, this shall take long years and an enormous effort and financial investments.
 Until then, the Egyptian military will remain the one barrier against terrorist organizations in Sinai, and the sponsor states behind them.